superlinked/VectorHub/docs/articles/semantic_search_news.md

 With recency upweighted, our second result is an article about the much more recent Elon Musk Twitter offer.

-Now let's take this article and perform a search with it, resetting recency to 0.
+Now let's take this article and perform a search with its `news_id`, resetting recency to 0.

 ```python
 result = app.query(